 What Is Super Lice?

-The most common treatment that parents reach for is still over-the-counter lice shampoo.
-Because most OTC lice shampoos with pesticides kill only 2% of super lice bugs, and no super lice eggs, super lice treatment is more challenging than regular lice treatment.
-Parents will often treat it over and over, just to see another bug, and they feel overwhelmed and hopeless.
+The most common treatments that families and even doctors start with are still over-the-counter lice shampoos.
+Because most OTC lice shampoos with pesticides kill only 2% of these chemical resistant bugs, and none of the eggs, super lice treatment is more challenging than regular lice treatment.
+Parents will often treat over and over, just to see another bug crawling.
+The futility makes them feel overwhelmed and hopeless.

 Super lice have all the symptoms of normal head lice, including:

-- Barely visible tiny nits glued to the hairs within 1 quarter of the scalp.
+- Barely visible tiny nits glued to the hairs within 1 quarter of the scalp;

 - An itchy rash on the head and neck that may seem worse at night.